 I have never verbalized this before, but I think my attachment to Jimmy comes from seeing him as a symbol of a family legacy that spans generations.

 Mother often told me about frequent visits from hungry men who would ride the rails looking for work during the Great Depression.
 Whenever they knocked at her door, my grandmother would welcome them inside and feed them a hearty meal.
 If grandmother was not at home, mother was instructed to tell the gentleman to wait on the porch while she fixed him a sandwich "to go."
 Later it was learned that these men had devised a system to alert those who followed them to the identity of benevolent women such as my grandmother.

 "Lord, when did we see you hungry and feed you or see you thirsty and give you drink?"

-Growing up, I often witnessed stray cats, thin, hungry, and tired, hobble to our back door as if they, too, had been alerted to our address.
-Without fail, mother welcomed them in, fed them, and offered them a place to call home....an opportunity I not once saw refused!
+Growing up, I often witnessed stray cats, thin, hungry and tired, hobble to our back door as if they, too, had been alerted to our address.
+Without fail, mother welcomed them in, fed them and offered a place to call home....an opportunity I not once saw refused!

 "The just man regardeth the life of the beast."